‘Chrisley Knows Best’ Star Nanny Faye Visits Clothing Optional Resort For Seniors With Susie

 Things got a little wild for Nanny Faye on a recent episode of Chrisley Knows Best as she ventured to a clothing optional resort for seniors with her friend Susie.

-Fortunately for those who missed the episode when it aired on USA, the reality TV series official Instagram shared a post containing two video clips of the adventure.
+Fortunately for those who missed the episode when it aired on USA, the reality TV series’ official Instagram shared a post containing two video clips of the adventure.
 The two clips featured Nanny Faye reacting as the arrived at a place called Pandora’s Forest.

 The video clip kicked off with Nanny Faye gushing about how much she loves her friend Susie’s van.

-Nanny Faye then thanks her friend Susie for inviting her to come with her on the trip.
-Susie responds just as happy that Nanny Faye agreed to come.
+Nanny Faye then thanks Susie for inviting her to come with her on the trip.
+Susie responds she’s just happy that Nanny Faye agreed to come.

 “This place looks so peaceful,” Nanny Faye said as she looked around at the resort.